1994 Atlantic hurricane season: Seasonal summary

+The season officially began on June 1, and ended on November 30.
+These dates conventionally delimit the period of each year when the majority of tropical cyclones tend to form in the Atlantic Ocean.
 In terms of tropical cyclone activity, the season was below average, with only seven named storms, three hurricanes, and no major hurricanes.
-It was one of only five Atlantic hurricane seasons without major hurricanes, the others being the 1968, 1972, 1986, and 2013 seasons, although records before 1944 are incomplete.
+Only four other seasons since the start of the satellite era—1968, 1972, 1986, and 2013—did not feature a major hurricane.
 No storms of hurricane intensity formed within the months of September and October for the first time since reliable records began in the 1940s.
 However, the month of November did feature two hurricane formations, the first time that occurred since 1980.
 The low seasonal activity is attributed to the presence of El Niño, which is a global coupled ocean-atmosphere phenomenon.
-The season officially began on June 1, and ended on November 30.
-These dates conventionally delimit the period of each year when the majority of tropical cyclones tend to form in the Atlantic Ocean.
+The 1994 El Niño began in mid-spring that year, though ended in late summer several weeks before the hurricane season ended.

+Tropical cyclogenesis began on June 30, when Tropical Storm Alberto formed near the western tip of Cuba.
+After striking Florida on July 3, Alberto dissipated over Alabama four days later.
+Another tropical depression developed later that month, which made landfall in South Carolina on July 20 and dissipated over North Carolina the next day.
+Three systems formed in August, Tropical Storm Beryl, Hurricane Chris, and Tropical Depression Five.
+September featured five cyclones, although they included two tropical storms, Debby and Ernesto, and three tropical depressions.
+No activity occurred in October.
+However, the Weather Prediction Center noted that a subtropical storm may have existed early that month and crossed the Southeastern United States.
+Two storms formed in November, hurricanes Florence and Gordon.
+The former peaked as a Category 2 hurricane with maximum sustained winds of 110 mph (175 km/h) and a minimum atmospheric pressure of 972 mbar, making it the most intense cyclone of the season.
+Gordon dissipated over South Carolina on November 21, ending activity.

 The season's activity was reflected in a low cumulative accumulated cyclone energy (ACE) rating of 32.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.